itsrubenclarke/Threat-Hunting/Windows-Threats/Tor-Browser/Threat-Hunt-Event(Tor).md

 // TOR Browser is being silently installed
 // Take note of two spaces before the /S (I don't know why) DeviceProcessEvents
-| where ProcessCommandLine contains "tor-browser-windows-x86_64-portable-14.5.exe  /S"
+| where ProcessCommandLine startswith "tor-browser-windows"
 | project Timestamp, DeviceName, ActionType, FileName, ProcessCommandLine

 // TOR Browser or service was successfully installed and is present on the disk